SAML-Toolkits/ruby-saml/README.md

 ## Handling Multiple IdP Certificates

-If IdP includes multiple certificates in their metadata XML, you may specify the `idp_cert_multi` parameter.
-When used, `idp_cert` and `idp_cert_fingerprint` values are ignored.
+If the IdP metadata XML includes multiple certificates, you may specify the `idp_cert_multi` parameter.
+When used, `idp_cert` and `idp_cert_fingerprint` are ignored.
 This is useful in the following scenarios:

 * The IdP uses different certificates for signing versus encryption.
 * The IdP is undergoing a key rollover and is publishing the old and new certificates in parallel.

-The `idp_cert_multi` must be a Hash as follows:
+The `idp_cert_multi` must be a Hash as follows.
+The `:signing` and `:encryption` arrays below, add the IdP X.509 public certificates published on the IdP metadata.

 ```ruby
 {